-EWEB's first Wildfire Mitigation Plan (WMP) was adopted in July 2022 and was updated in July 2023.
-The plan meets legislative intent outlined in SB 762 and more detailed rules from the Public Utility Commission to protect public safety and reduce risks to utility customers and infrastructure.
+EWEB's first Wildfire Mitigation Plan (WMP) was adopted in July 2022 and the current plan was adopted in, July 2023.
+The plan meets legislative rules outlined in SB 762 and similar rules from the Public Utility Commission to protect public safety and reduce risks to utility customers and infrastructure.

 Understanding areas of high wildfire potential across the electric system is critical to effectively target key locations and mitigation investments.
 Most of EWEB's electric infrastructure is in urban areas with relatively low risk for wildfire.
-Areas currently deemed to have heightened risk include the McKenzie River Valley and a portion of southeast Eugene.
-EWEB plans to update this map in Figure 14: EWEB Wildfire Risk Map.
+Areas deemed to have heightened risk include the McKenzie River Valley and a portion of southeast Eugene.

+Figure 15: EWEB Wildfire Risk Map.
 Orange sections are intended to show areas in EWEB service territory where electric lines and equipment are sited in terrain with higher potential for wildfire.